-- For a valid LVR signal, a low voltage i.e. a voltage in the range between 0.9V~V{LVR} must exist for greater than 1ms.
+- The low voltage $(0.9V \sim V{LVR})$ has to remain in their original state to exceed 1ms.
 If the low voltage state does not exceed 1ms, the LVR will ignore it and do not perform a reset function. - The LVR uses the "OR" function with the external RES signal to perform chip reset.